elizajames/WLCB_draft/pages/Minutes/1892-1893/1892_1893_complete_minutes.md

 Miss [Virginia Woodward] Cloud, the Librarian, then announced the gift to the club of five volumes of the Works of the late Mrs. Almira Lincoln Phelps,[^Phelps] from her children—Judge Phelps, Miss Phelps, and Mrs. O’Brien.
 They had hoped to present all of their mother’s Works; but some of them were out of print, and inaccessible at present.
 [^Phelps]: Born in Connecticut in 1793, Almira Hart Lincoln Phelps (1793-1884) was a lifelong educator.
 She taught science classes at the Troy Female Seminary in New York (where her sister, Emma Hart Willard, served as principal) and authored several textbooks which entered widespread use.
 In 1841, she was appointed principal of the Patapsco Female Institute in what is now Ellicott City, MD, west of Baltimore in Howard County, a position she held until 1856.
 In addition to her science books, she authored two novels, _Caroline Westerly_ (1833) and _Ida Norman_ (1850).
 She resided in Baltimore until her death in 1884.

-The Club was also presented, by our fellow-member, Miss [Sarah Holland] Adams, with a Photograph she had secured in Venice, representing “The Last Home of Robert Browning.[”] The Meeting adjourned.
+The Club was also presented, by our fellow-member, Miss [Elizabeth] Adams, with a Photograph she had secured in Venice, representing “The Last Home of Robert Browning.[”] The Meeting adjourned.

 ### 23rd Salon.
 [March 28, 1893]